Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 The tour takes you back in time, showing Cologne’s rich history and its most beloved tradition: Carnival.
 It felt like stepping into a time machine.

 The VR experience brought historical moments to life in such a fun and interactive way.
-For a first-time visitor, it’s the perfect crash course on Cologne’s cultural roots.
+For a first-time visitor, it serves as an ideal introduction to Cologne’s cultural heritage.

 Plus, learning about the origins of Carnival through this immersive format made it way more exciting than reading about it in a guidebook.